ska-telescope/ska-sdp-global-sky-model/docs/src/user/overview.rst

 The whole sky has been divided into HEALPix pixels with a relatively coarse resolution of approximately one square degree.
 The resolution can currently be set in config.py by editing ``NSIDE`` (coarse resolution) and ``NSIDE_PIXEL`` (fine resolution).
 The hope is that eventually the resolution values will be defined by the metadata file, ``catalogue.yaml``.
-When a source is ingested into the postgres database, its position is mapped to one of these HEALPix pixels.
+When a source is ingested into the file-based database, its position is mapped to one of these HEALPix pixels.
 This establishes a relationship between areas of the sky, and the sources they contain.

 .. code-block:: python